 The materials and experiences Lukas collects through his extensive travels around the globe are transformed into everything from artist books to sculptural objects and are merged with his Polaroid images, prose writing, and poetry.
-His project Kafkanistan – a film, traveling exhibition, and book based on a mixture of documentary materials about tourism to conflict zones in the Middle East, was the starting point for this continued multi-layered practice.
 In x=y – an ongoing project conceived from another travel experience at a border crossing in Iran, Lukas has been exploring the concept of crafted identities…and using them on some of his journeys.

-Currently, Lukas is exploring his growing interest in preservation by means of curated artistic presentation with the Myanmar Photo Archive – an endeavor to re-interpret and tell the story of Myanmar through collected photographs taken over the last 6 decades.
-The collection now holds 10.000 images.
-His research on Burmese photographic culture has been published in Myanmar under the title Burmese Photographers.
+Currently, Lukas is working on the Myanmar Photo Archive – his endeavour to re-interpret and tell the story of Myanmar through collected photographs taken over the last century.
+The first book on the subject Burmese Photographers was recently published in Burmese and English in Myanmar.